equilibrium-eosdt/equilibrium-financial-pallet/README.md

 # Financial Pallet

-_This project is currently under active development._

 ## Overview

 Equilibrium's financial pallet is an open-source substrate module that subscribes to external price feed/oracle, gathers asset prices and calculates financial metrics based on the information collected.

 ## Documentation

-For the detailed documentation please refer to [docs/FINANCIAL.md](docs/FINANCIAL.md).
+For the detailed documentation please refer to rustdocs.

 ## Installation